 Olympic Aquatics Centre

-The Olympic Aquatics Centre will be the venue for swimming, diving and synchronized swimming competitions.
-After the Games, the 20,000 seat capacity will be reduced to 5,000 and remodelled as a swimming centre convenient in size.
+The Olympic Aquatics Centre will be the venue for swimming, diving, and artistic swimming competitions.
+After the Games, the 20,000 seats will be reduced to 5000 to make the swimming centre more convenient in size.
 Owned by TMG, it will be used, like the existing Tatsumi International Swimming Centre, for metropolitan championships of various swimming competitions, National Championships, Japan Open and other international swimming competition events as well as being open to local residents.

 All venue information is courtesy of the Tokyo 2020 Organizing Committee